UVDoc: Neural Grid-based Document Unwarping: Method

 \subsection{Network architecture}

-CGU-Net is a multi-head fully-convolutional encoder architecture inspired by the encoder part of the architecture used in \cite{FullyCNN}.
+We use a relatively straightforward dual-head, fully convolutional encoder architecture inspired by the encoder part of the architecture used in \cite{FullyCNN}.
 The input image goes through two convolutional downsampling layers that each use a $5\times5$ kernel and reduce the image size by a factor of two.
 This is followed by three dilated residual blocks, which lead to a spatial pyramid with stacked dilated convolutions.
-At the end, two heads with two convolutional layers predict $G$ and $W$, respectively. \figref{fig:arch} gives a detailed graphical overview of our architecture.
+Finally, two heads with two convolutional layers predict $G$ and $W$, respectively.
+We give a detailed graphical overview of our architecture in the supplemental.